solenya-group/solenya/README.md

 The `updateProperty` callback takes a `KeyValue` argument, which has a key and value that map to the Component property name and new value. `updateProperty` calls through to the component's `update` for you, which is explained in the next section.

-**Always initialise component number fields explicitly, and use NaN rather than undefined**.
-This is because **Typescript transpiles away property types**, meaning that pickle can't know whether it's dealing with a string or number, and assumes an undefined value is a string by default, in the absence of a runtime value.
+**Always initialise component fields explicitly, and for numbers use NaN rather than undefined**.
+This is because **Typescript transpiles away property types**, meaning that at runtime pickle can't know whether it's dealing with a string or number, and assumes an undefined value is a string by default, in the absence of a runtime value.

 # Updates